wheelerbrazeau/docs.erisindustries.com/tutorials/advanced/chain-deploying.md

 command = "syslog://logs2.papertrailapp.com:XXXX"
 ```

 You can use any of the services logspout provides.
 Or if you use PaperTrail, then just update with your subdomain and/or port.
+You will need to edit the `logspout.toml` file in each node that you are running either via adding a `--machine` flag on the edit logspout service command above or by `scp`'ing a locally created file into each node's `~/.eris/services/` folder.

 Now let's get those services turned on.

 ```bash
 for i in `seq 0 6`